samvidita/Connect-RaspberryPi-to-laptop-wirelessly/readme.md

 # Connect Raspberry Pi to Laptop Wirelessly

-**This tutorial covers how to connect Raspberrpy Pi to Laptop wirelessly.
+**This tutorial covers how to connect Raspberry Pi to Laptop wirelessly.
 Share your Raspberry Pi screen on laptop screen and control it with laptop mouse and keyboard.**

 **We will soon make a YouTube Tutorial which will be posted [here.](https://www.youtube.com/c/samvidita)**